jamescherti/persist-text-scale.el/README.md

 ## Features

-- Automatically persists the text scale for every file buffer.
+- Automatically persist and restore the text scale for every buffer.
-- Applies a shared text scale for categories of special buffers.
+- Applies a shared text scale for categories of buffers.
 - Fully customizable categorization logic for text scale grouping.
 - Lightweight and efficient with minimal configuration.